TrueRyoB/problems/Walkout/draft.md

 You can pass through any seating if not in the state "A".

-- a query triggers a toggle to all occupied seating
+- a query triggers a toggle to all occupied seating on a cross at an arbitrary center next to your current position
 - return the minimum query req to walk out

 ## Constraints